 Instead, Doares says, couples must "learn to communicate productively, without anger, around tough topics.
 It's the only way to avoid this mistake, and the only way to really resolve the tough topics themselves."

-4. Expecting your relationship to change.
+4. Expecting Your Relationship to Change

-In the same way that many newlyweds fall into a trap of thinking their partners will change after they tie the knot, they often also believe their relationship will change too.
+In the same way that many newlyweds fall into a trap of thinking their partners will change after they tie the knot, they often also believe their relationship will change, too.
 For example, Coleman says, "it could be that you are both now expected to participate in visits with extended family, you will always celebrate each other's family of origin's traditions together, regardless of your beliefs and background differences, and you will both attend religious services together even if one has never done this or shown any interest prior to marriage."
 But those things, she says, aren't givens.

 Avoid this faulty thinking by "having open and candid conversations about what each wants from a future relationship, and what their relationship values and goals are," Coleman says.
-"Then, ask as many questions as needed in order to truly understand where there partner is coming from and what they want and expect from the relationship."
+"Then, ask as many questions as needed in order to truly understand where their partner is coming from and what they want and expect from the relationship."

-__5. Making sacrifices or compromises. __
+5. Making Sacrifices or Compromises

 Doares admits that this newlywed mistake seems to go against most common marriage advice, which tells us to put our partners first.
 "But it is a huge mistake," she says.
 "Yes, couples have to negotiate and reach agreement in many areas.
 But this does not require either person to sacrifice or compromise.
-Those both involve giving something up — usually with reluctance.
+Those both involve giving something up—usually with reluctance.
 And it is the giving up that causes disappointment, inequity, and resentment."